MicroPasts/baiConsolidationInRstats/readme.md

 # Consolidation of the @britishmuseum Bronze Age Index

 This repo contains R scripts for consolidation of the British Museum's Bronze Age Index.
-These data were created through the efforts of our amazing crowd sourcing volunteers using the
+These data were created through the efforts of our amazing crowdsourcing volunteers using the
 @micropasts platform.

 During project planning, we committed to depositing these data with